yoimerdr/gallerynpy/README.md

 name():
  Returns the current name

+change_father(father):
+  Changes the father slider
+  If father is not valid, doesn't changes.

 put(slide):
   Puts the GallerynpySlider or GallerynpySlide object with the their name as the key.
   The name of the slide must be unique in this slider.